Looking For Berber Carpets, Nylon Carpets, or Stainmaster Carpets?

 - Frieze Carpet: A true frieze carpet is similar to a textured in that footprints and vacuum cleaner marks are disguised.
 The textured appearance is acquired by placing a high twist level on the plied yarns (see fiber).
 This high twist level causes the tuft to twist back upon itself providing a kinked appearance.
 In general terms, higher twist levels provide enhanced performance characteristics, when compared to lower twist products with the same construction attributes.
 True frieze carpet styles tend to be more costly because of higher costs of production and they may not provide the same perceived value as lower twist, textured products.

 You’ve chosen your new carpet flooring and now it’s time to buy padding.
-You may be tempted to select the least expensive padding in order to cut costs, but this decision can potentially cost more in the long run while providing less than optimum satisfaction with your new Berber carpet, Stainmaster carpet or nylon carpets.
-Inexpensive and substandard pads can also void your
+You may be tempted to select the least expensive padding in order to cut costs, but this decision can potentially cost more in the long run while providing less than optimum satisfaction with your new Berber carpet, Smartstrand carpet or nylon carpets.
+Inexpensive and substandard pads can also void your floor.

 Visit our showroom today!